giselearaujos/giselearaujos/README.md

 <p>
   <em>
     I am a student of programming, enchanted by the <br>
-    technological world and how we can create new things.
+    technological world and how we can create new things. <br>
     I love playing the guitar and drinking coffee.
   </em>
 </p>